lallemel/CharmDimuon-Generator/README.md

 The different steps of the generator are:
 - step 1: LeptonInjector (generation of muon (anti)neutrino CC DIS events);
 - step 2: PYTHIA (update of the events with charm quark production);
-- step 3: NuDimuon-Generator (addition of a OneWeight to the events);
+- step 3: IceTray (addition of a OneWeight to the events);
 - step 4: PROPOSAL (propagation of the daughter particles).

 ## A Word on P-ONE and Dimuons